Jameson13B/atomic10-components/README.md

 ![Primary Button](./ReadmeImg/primarybutton.png)

-This is a paragraph describing the PrimaryButton component.
-It will explain its details, quirks, and other info.
+This primary button is a solid color button with rounded corners.
+There is a shrink hover effect on this button.
+Customize the color, text, and onClick function.

 ```
 import { PrimaryButton } from "atomic10-components";